bbenedict/bbenedict/100days.md

 ## day 19

 Working on my last programming assignments for Coursera Machine Learning.
-After this, I just have a two weeks of lectures to complete to finish the course.
+After this, I just have two weeks of lectures to complete to finish the course.
 Today I am working on Anomaly Detection.
-The task is to estimate the parameters &mu; and &sigma;<sup>2</sup> for a Guassian distribution of a matrix of features.
+The task is to estimate the parameters &mu; and &sigma;<sup>2</sup> for a Gaussian distribution of a matrix of features.

 ## day 20

 I implemented parts of a Collaborative Filtering system for recommendations.
-The specific work was to produce a vectorized implementation for calcualting the gradient of a cost function given a matrix of users x features and movies x features.
+The specific work was to produce a vectorized implementation for calculating the gradient of a cost function given a matrix of users x features and movies x features.
 As of today, I have completed all programming assignments for Coursera Machine Learning.
 QED!

 ## day 21